jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### DR 3 Life reinsurance outside New Zealand
 No deduction
-A life insurer is denied a deduction for life reinsurance premiums they incur if the relevant life reinsurance policy,— (a) was not offered in New Zealand:
+A life insurer is denied a deduction for life reinsurance premiums they incur if the relevant life reinsurance policy,— (a) was not offered in New Zealand; and
   (b) was not entered into in New Zealand.

-### DR 4 Life insurers' claims reserves
+### DR 4 Life insurers' claims
 No deduction on account of claims
 (1) For a life insurer's life insurance policies, the life insurer is denied a deduction relating to the life insurer's outstanding claims or for a claim's expenditure or loss for an income year, except as provided by—
   (a) section EY 24 (Outstanding claims reserving amount: non-participation policies not annuities):
   (b) subsection (2).
 Deduction for payments of current claims
-(2) The life insurer is allowed a deduction for the amount of expenditure or loss of a claim paid under a life insurance policy for the income year.
 Link with subpart DA
+(2) The life insurer is allowed a deduction as provided by section EY 20 (Shareholder base allowable deductions: non-participation policies) for the amount of expenditure or loss relating to the life risk component of a claim paid for the income year under a life insurance policy that is not an annuity and not a profit participation policy.
 (3) This section supplements the general permission.
-The general limitations still apply.
+The general limitations still apply, except that the capital limitation does not apply for a life insurer and the life risk components of claims under life insurance policies that are not annuities and not profit participation policies and have been transferred to the life insurer.

 ### Subpart DS — Film industry expenditure